What are resistance bands good for?

 In fact, resistance training is the best way to increase muscle mass and strength.

-The benefits include increased muscular endurance, faster recovery times after exercise, improved cardiovascular fitness, greater core stability, reduced injury rates, and better posture.
+The benefits include increased muscular endurance, faster recovery after exercise, improved cardiovascular fitness, greater core stability, reduced injury rates, and better posture.

 You simply won’t find a more efficient way to train your muscles.